HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

 We filter out any prefixed, and therefore browser-specific, pseudo-elements.
 These are typically used to select interface components or parts of browser chrome, and we are interested in the pseudo-elements developers are actually using.

 The use of `::before` and `::after` has increased since last year.
 These are used to insert generated content into the document.
 By checking usage of the `content` property, it is possible to see that this is most often being used to insert an empty string, used for styling purposes.
-Generated content is one way to style a grid area without needing to add an element, perhaps this has contributed to the rise in usage of these properties?
+Generated content is one way to style a grid area without needing to add an element; perhaps this has contributed to the rise in usage of these properties?

 Use of the `::marker` pseudo-element has now made 1%, showing that people are slowly starting to take advantage of the ability to select and style list markers.